soravux/scoop/doc/usage.rst

 in-order.
 It can thus act as a parallel substitute to the standard |map()|_, for instance::

+    # Script to be launched with: python -m scoop scriptName.py
     import random
     from scoop import futures
     data = [random.randint(-1000,1000) for r in range(2**16)]